All About Cobett Waterers

 Cleaning is easily done by lifting out the tub, swirling the water and emptying it out.
 To lift the tub, remove two bolts from the top of Model SB or four bolts from the top of Model LB.
 Dip out some water from the Model LB tub before lifting.
 All tubs can be easily disconnected, if desired.
 You remain upright, dry and without smelly hands after cleaning the tub!

 How long have you been in business?

 We developed this waterer for our own Iowa farm in 1993.
 We came to fully appreciate this system during the severe winter of 1995 and began to test market our waterers in the fall of 1996.
-Cobett usage has now spread to several other regions: AL, AK, AR, CO, CT, GA, ID, IL, IN, IA, KS, KY, ME, MD, MA, MI, MN, MO, MT, NE, NV, NH, NM, NY, ND, OH, OK, OR, PA, SC, SD, TN, UT, VT, VA, WA, WV, WI, WY and Canada.
+Cobett usage has now spread to several other regions: AL, AK, AR, CO, CT, DE, GA, ID, IL, IN, IA, KS, KY, ME, MD, MA, MI, MN, MO, MT, NE, NV, NH, NM, NJ, NY, ND, OH, OK, OR, PA, RI, SC, SD, TN, TX, UT, VT, VA, WA, WV, WI, WY and Canada.
 Cobett Company guarantees satisfaction to the original owner for one year from the date of purchase.

 Where can I buy a Cobett waterer?